cobilab/cryfa/README.md

       -f,  --force
            force to consider input as non-FASTA/FASTQ
-           Forces Cryfa not to compress, but shuffle and encrypt.
+           Forces Cryfa not to compact, but shuffle and encrypt.
-           If the input is FASTA/FASTQ, it is again considered as non-FASTA/FASTQ, therefore, compression will be ignored,
+           If the input is FASTA/FASTQ, it is again considered as non-FASTA/FASTQ, therefore, compaction will be ignored,
            but shuffling and encryption will be performed.

       -v,  --verbose